 New faculty at our Elementary•Middle School and our High School will still participate in several weeks of intensive training in August, and that training will continue throughout the school year, with each new faculty member working closely with a mentor.
 And veteran faculty are eagerly diving in to learn new strategies and tools to teach remotely using a broad array of evidence-based programs.
 Landmark will continue to provide faculty a fully subsidized Master of Education in Special Education from the Boston University Wheelock College of Education & Human Development so that all of our teachers are assured a specialized graduate degree helping to best meet the needs of our students.

 In our one-to-one remote tutorials focused on reading remediation, teachers deliver the same level of highly customized instruction that we provide in on-campus tutorials.
 Our tutors regularly consult with Academic Advisors to determine areas where students need additional support and develop targeted instruction to meet the specific needs of each student.

 Even in a remote environment, students use hands-on and virtual manipulatives, games, and resources to practice the skills that provide the foundation of their individualized program.
-Take a look at this video to get a taste of what one of our customized tutorials is like.
+Take a look at a High School tutorial video and an Elementary•Middle School tutorial video to get a taste of what our customized tutorials are like.

-At least once a week, students meet with their Academic Advisor to discuss school work and any concerns related to their academic program and overall school experience.
+Students meet frequently with their Academic Advisor to discuss school work and any concerns related to their academic program and overall school experience.
 Advisors regularly communicate with parents/guardians via phone and email to make sure students and families are not feeling overwhelmed, understand assignments and expectations, are keeping up with the work, and finding ways to relax and engage in physical activities.
 Parents are encouraged to reach out to Academic Advisors with any questions about academics—and they do.
 We encourage this sort of dialogue because it benefits our students and helps them succeed!